geonetwork/core-geonetwork/CONTRIBUTING.md

 Thank you for contributing to GeoNetwork:

 * Free-software: GeoNetwork is free-software, using the [GNU GENERAL PUBLIC LICENSE](LICENSE.md).
 Contributions provided by you, or your employer, are required to be compatible with this free-software license.
 * Pull-request: GeoNetwork uses a pull-request workflow to review and accept changes.
-Pull-requests must be submitted against the *master* branch first, and may be back ported as required.
+Pull-requests must be submitted against the *main* branch first, and may be back ported as required.

 # Pull requests

 * Pull request is required, even if you have commit access, so the tests are run and other developer can check your code.

-* Pull requests must be applied to `master`, before being backported.
+* Pull requests must be applied to `main`, before being backported.

 * Good housekeeping: Anytime you commit, try and clean the code around it to latest style guide.
 If you improve a function without comments: add comments.
 If you modify functionality that does not have tests: write a test.
 If you fix functionality without documentation: add documentation.